 HOW DOES A GASTRIC BALLOON WORK?

 Similar to a band it restricts the amount of food eaten by occupying the space inside the stomach.
-It is a rugby-ball sized balloon which is inserted by endoscopy into the stomach and filled with fluid.
-It can be left internally for 6 months and then removed endoscopically following this period of time.
+It is a melon sized balloon which is inserted by endoscopy into the stomach and filled with fluid.
+It can be left internally for 6 months to 1 year and then removed endoscopically following this period of time.

-This is a very simple, non-invasive procedure which carries the same minor risks of an endoscopy and can be performed under sedation without the need for an anaesthetic.
-There is a very rare theoretical risk of balloon rupture, which would lead to the blue dye escaping and colouring urine blue/green.
-If this occurs, the ruptured balloon is removed endoscopically.
+- This is a simple, non-invasive procedure which carries the same risks of an endoscopy (bleeding/perforation) and can be performed under sedation without the need for an anaesthetic.

 Gastric Balloon Package